 Before further examining the possibility for a process that will keep existential anxiety from ever becoming to anyone so severe that authoritarianism becomes appealing, we should first stress how Pluralism, to some degree, has always been with us.
 We live in a new phase, yes, and I agree that our age is unique, but the new also entails the old.

 America is a nation of immigrants: it has always consisted of diverse people groups.
 Yes, the number of diverse groups and the extremity of the diversity has changed and intensified (the sum of minorities is about to eclipse the majority, as discussed in The End of White Christian America by Robert P. Jones), but Pluralism has still always been part of American life, and global life at that, though some nations have been more open to immigrants than others.
-Muhammad as a tradesman openly interacted with Jews and Christians; Aquinas interacted with Averroes; and so on.
-In no way do I mean to suggest that Pluralism doesn’t uniquely define our age, but rather I want to suggest that something else must have changed as well (not just diversity, for there has always been diversity).
+Muhammad as a tradesman openly interacted with Jews and Christians; Christian and Islamic theologians interacted; and so on.
+In no way do I mean to suggest that Pluralism doesn’t uniquely define our age, but rather I want to suggest that something else must have changed (not just diversity, for there has always been diversity).
 I do think existential instability has intensified, that “givens” are increasingly lost, but why now and not in the past?
-If Pluralism to some degree has “always been with us,” why are “givens” collapsing now?
+If Pluralism to some degree has “always been with us,” why are “givens” now collapsing?
 Is it just because there is so much more diversity?
 Or is it diversity plus some other changes in the system?
-Has some process been lost?

 In addition to diversity, perhaps a general skepticism about all “ultimate beliefs” has contributed to a destabilization that makes revolution, protesting, cynicism, anxiety, and the like more likely.
 Indeed, religious and metaphysical changes have contributed, as also I think has the growth of Central Power (a topic we’ve touched on already with A.J.
 Conyers).
 A nation without Central Power at all is a nation that will likely crumble (America under the Articles of Confederation is evidence of this), but there seems to be a ditch on either side of the road.
 When there is too much Central Power, whether Liberal or Conservative, people feel as if their way of life is “at risk,” and then it is of the utmost importance that “our people” control all three branches of government to protect “our way of life.”
 To fail to accomplish this is to risk everything.